labex-labs/open-source-labs/rust/rust-book/lab-ch03-03-how-functions-work/step4.md

 }
 ```

-There are no function calls, macros, or even `let` statements in the `five`
-function—just the number `5` by itself.
-That’s a perfectly valid function in
-Rust.
-Note that the function’s return type is specified too, as `-> i32`.
-Try
-running this code; the output should look like this:
+There are no function calls, macros, or even `let` statements in the `five` function---just the number `5` by itself.
+That's a perfectly valid function in Rust.
+Note that the function's return type is specified too, as `-> i32`.
+Try running this code; the output should look like this:

 ```bash
 $ cargo run